ryland-mortlock/final-project/README.md

-Ryland Mortlock's final project for the FAES course at NIH BIOF309: Introduction to Python May, 2020
+Ryland Mortlock's final project for the Spring 2020 FAES course at NIH BIOF309: Introduction to Python